DOWNLOAD APP

 Choosing a pre-owned Birkin isn’t just financially practical but also environmentally conscious.
 Vintage and pre-loved pieces often feature:

-• Discontinued sizes (as mentioned above for Birkin 29 and 42)
+• Discontinued sizes (as mentioned above for Birkin 29, 42, and 50)

 • Rare leathers